-5.6 Product accountability
+6.5 Product accountability

-The investigational products will be released to the PI or his/her authorised designee after study approvals have been received from the IEC and the CTA has been signed by all parties.
+The investigational product will be released to the PI or his/her authorised designee after study approvals have been received from the IEC and RA, if applicable, and the CTA has been signed by all parties.

-The PI must ensure that the study products are kept in a secure location, with access limited to those authorised by the PI.
+The PI must ensure that the study products are kept in a secure location, stored according to the IFU (Appendix 2), with access limited to those authorised by the PI.

-The investigational products must be traceable from the manufacturer(s) to their use in subjects until return or disposal.
-It is therefore important that the PI maintains accurate product accountability records, i.e. documentation of the physical location of all investigational products, deliveries, and return of investigational products between the Sponsor and the PI, and documentation of administration of product to the subject.
-A shipping record shall be kept of all investigational products received from the Sponsor; including the product name, date received, batch number, expiration date and amount received.
+The investigational product must be traceable from the manufacturer(s) to their use in subjects until return or disposal.
+It is therefore important that the PI maintains accurate product accountability records, i.e. documentation of the physical location of all study products, deliveries, and return of study products between the Sponsor and the PI, and documentation of administration of product to the subject.
+A shipping record shall be kept of all study products received from the Sponsor; including the product name, date received, batch number, expiration date, and amount received.
 In addition, dispensing logs shall be maintained including the product name, batch number, expiry date, dispense date, the number of syringes used, the subject receiving investigational product, and number of syringes left in stock at the site.

-When the study is completed, all unused or expired investigational product at each study site shall be returned to the Sponsor for destruction, if not otherwise instructed by Sponsor in writing.
-Any malfunctioning investigational products shall be reported as described in section 7.4.3.
+When the study is completed, all unused or expired investigational products at each study site shall be returned to the Sponsor for destruction.
+Any malfunctioning investigational products shall be reported as described in section 8.3.3.

 Products deliberately or accidentally destroyed during shipment or at a study site shall be accounted for and documented.
-Used syringes, disposable needle or blunt cannula, and any opened unused material must be discarded immediately after the treatment session and must not be reused due to risk for contamination of the unused material and the associated risks including infections according to standard procedures at the site.
+Used syringes, disposable needle, and any opened unused material must be discarded immediately after the treatment session and must not be reused due to risk for contamination of the unused material and the associated risks including infections according to standard procedures at the site.
 Disposal of hazardous material, i.e. syringes and needles must conform to applicable laws and regulations.
-The investigational products must not be used outside the study.
+The investigational product must not be used outside the study.